 However, another study found it worked on about 48% of tested strains of candida, including Candida albicans, the most common.
 Researchers found lavender was helpful for inhibiting Candida albicans growth and activity better than the prescription antifungal.
 (Source).

 In another study, lavender worked faster than the antifungal drug at lowering candida counts.
 Within 24 hours researchers noted fungal cell counts of 85,000 in the drug group, but less than 20,000 in the lavender group (source.)

-While it may not be as potent as “hot” oils like lemongrass, thyme, and clove, lavender is an important one to have in our anti-candida arsenal.
+While it may not be as irritating as “hot” oils like lemongrass, thyme, and clove, lavender is an important one to have in our anti-candida arsenal.
 Because it's gentle on the skin, lavender has a wider range of uses than oils like clove and cinnamon.

 How To Use Lavender

 - Lavender essential oil can be diluted and applied topically, taken internally, or mixed with Epsom salts and a carrier oil for use in a bath or homemade bath salts.

 - Some experts say it’s okay to use occasionally undiluted for spot treatments, but diluted is best for longer-term use.

 - Lavender is safe to use on children and is very gentle on the skin.